winstonpuckett/winstonpuckett-site/src/products/lucifer/docs.md

 lucifer --version
 ```

-If you're having trouble or would like to try a different method of instalation, [head to our installation guide](/products/lucifer/installation).

 ## Understanding Suites

 A suite is a set of features which should be run together.
-In practical terms, a suite is a single folder which contains one or more features.
+In literal terms, a suite is a single folder which contains one or more features.

 By default, lucifer assumes that your current working directory is the suite.
 This is called the "input directory" and can be changed with the [--input-directory flag](/products/lucifer/cli).